Building Diagrams

 You can also build dynamic diagrams.
 These are diagrams that are built on a created model and a created view.

-A great benefit of dynamic diagrams is that if the data that is contained in your model changes, the diagram also is automatically updated.
+A great benefit of dynamic diagrams is that if the data contained in your model changes, the diagram is also automatically updated.

 Rule Based Indicator

-In a dynamic diagram you can make use of rule-based indicators.
-You can configure rules for indicators consisting of 'event', 'condition', and 'action'.
+In a dynamic diagram, you can use rule-based indicators.
+You can configure rules for 'event', 'condition', and 'action' indicators.
 For instance, you can have all applications with a TCO over 1 million dollars colored red upon opening, for example, on the application landscape visualization.

 Interactive and Playable Diagrams

-You also make use of layers and frames and create a playable diagram.
-In this way, you can have viewers watch a scenario and change its course.
+You also use layers and frames and create a playable diagram.
+In this way, viewers can watch a scenario and change its course.

 Automatic Tracking and Tracing